Bichette removed from Jays' Arizona roster - TSN.ca

 Bichette will be the highest-profile Jays prospect not heading to Arizona.

-Baseball's top prospect, Vladimir Guerrero Jr., Danny Jansen, Anthony Alford, Nate Pearson and Sean Reid-Foley are among the Jays' contingent.
+Baseball's top prospect, Vladimir Guerrero Jr., Cavan Biggio and Nate Pearson are among the Jays' contingent.

 Play is scheduled to begin on October 9.